7RU7H/Archive/Cyberwarfare/Practice/HTB-Battlegrounds.md

 ## Rules

 - Players aren’t supposed to shut down machines.
 - Players are not allowed to change the root password of machines.
 - Processes/commands that are marked with `HTB=1` prefix should not be considered as part of the exploitation process since they are system checks to ensure that machine’s legitimate functionality is preserved.
 - Defenders are not allowed to massively “kill shells” in order to secure their systems.
 They should focus on patching the actual vulnerabilities.
 - Defenders aren’t supposed to kill a service just to patch vulnerabilities.
 - When defenders try to patch vulnerabilities, it’s their responsibility to make sure that no underlying functionality has been stopped due to their patch.
 For example, there is a reason for sudo entries so when they are modified they should still serve their original purpose.
 Removing a sudo entry is not a “fix” and defenders should consider fixing the insecure “sudo entry” instead of removing it.
 - If a system check has been fired in the middle of a service restart or machine reset/reboot there is a chance that defenders will be punished with loss of points.
 This is intended and the reason behind that is to “award” the players who didn’t restart/reboot many times.
 - Surrenders can’t be called before the 15 minute mark.

-## Ippsec Introductional Scripting
+## Ippsec Scripting

 [Hack The Box Hacking Battlegrounds - Cyber Mayhem Gameplay with Ippsec](https://www.youtube.com/watch?v=o42dgCOBkRk)